 Would black hair suit me?

-When it comes to your skin, we’ve got bad information for fair-skinned ones of you – if your skin is really pale (or even worse, yellowish), the black hair may intensify the contrast between your light complexion and dark hair, and make your skin look unhealthy, grave-like.
-It is definitely reserved for more like Snow White style pale skin with a little healthy blush on cheeks.
-The same is for medium fair skin – for most of you, black will probably look a bit ghostly, it might also underline dark circles under your eyes.
-The lucky ones of you, who have fair complexion with healthy glow, should give red undertones a go.
+Thus, when it comes to your skin, we’ve got bad information for fair-skinned ones of you – if your skin is really pale (or even worse, a bit yellow), black hair may intensify the contrast between your light complexion and dark hair, and create an unhealthy look, like you’ve just got up from a grave.
+It is definitely reserved for more like Snow White type of pale skin with a little healthy blush on cheeks.
+The same is for medium fair skin – for most of you, black will probably look a bit ghostly; it might also underline dark circles under your eyes.
+(Unless you’re feeling that Addams’ family vibe, then go ahead, Morticia!).The lucky ones of you, who have fair complexion with healthy glow, should give red or burgundy undertones a go.
 Otherwise, opt for brunette shades.